• Home

 Active Women Over 50

-You are here: Home / Food and Recipes / Appetizers / Watercress Dip with Greens and Herbs Recipe
+You are here: Home / Food and Recipes / Appetizers / Watercress Dip or Marinade with Savory Herbs

-The watercress dip recipe below is a mixture of fresh watercress leaves and savory herbs.
-It can be used either as a dip or sauce for seafood, shellfish, or chicken.
-If used as a dip, make sure to chill it in the refrigerator for at least 1 hour.
-Otherwise, pour it on meat or vegetables before roasting them.
-You’ll enjoy its intoxicating flavor when it’s done.
+The watercress dip recipe that I created below is a mixture of fresh watercress leaves and savory herbs.
+It can be used as a dip or sauce for seafood, shellfish, or chicken.
+If you are using it as a dip, make sure to chill it in the refrigerator for at least 1 hour.
+You can also pour it on meat or vegetables before roasting them.
+I know you will enjoy its intoxicating flavor!

 Baby Boomer Recipes | Watercress Dip